-The definitive risk management standard for medical devices – ISO 14971: 2019 – Medical Devices – Application of Risk Management and the accompanying guidance on its application – ISO TR 24971: 2019 were revised in December 2019.
+The definitive medical device risk management standard – ISO 14971: 2019 – Medical Devices – Application of Risk Management and the accompanying guidance on its application – ISO TR 24971: 2019 were revised in December 2019.
 These revisions provide device manufacturers with more clarity on critical aspects of hazard identification, risk concepts and techniques, the importance of the risk management plan, as well as end-to-end traceability to ensure risk is effectively managed across all stages of the product life-cycle.

-While the foundation and structure of the risk management process has remained unchanged from previous versions, the 2019 revision contains specific information on aspects such as:
+While the foundation and structure of the medical device risk management process has remained unchanged from previous versions, the 2019 revision contains specific information on aspects such as:

 Clause 5.4 of ISO 14971: 2019 has been rewritten to stress the requirement for consideration of risks during normal operation, rather than use of tools that only address fault conditions, such as Failure Modes & Effects Analysis (FMEA).
 Under ISO 14971 risk has only two components – probability (occurrence) and severity (consequence), with no consideration for detectability as used in FMEA.
 The reasoning is that detectability would only influence the probability of an event occurring and can be offset by suitable adjustment of the occurrence scale.
 Since ISO 14971 provides a framework for risk management of medical devices aimed at reducing risk of harm to users, unless the end-user can detect the specific risk and react effectively in real time, detectability serves no useful purpose as a risk control measure.
 When applied in process FMEAs for instance, detection (of failures that may pose hazards, rather than harms) has been historically used as a significant measure in reducing the probability of the harm actually occurring, assuming the detected condition can be effectively acted upon, such as during production processes.